Online Conformal Probabilistic Numerics via Adaptive Edge-Cloud Offloading: Online Conformal Probabilistic Linear Solver

 \subsection{Score Function}

 As discussed in \cref{subsec:OCP}, OCP requires the definition of a score function for any value of the target variable.
 In the setting described in \cref{sec:setting_prob}, the target variable at each time $t$ is the true solution $x^*_t$ in (\ref{eq:linear_system}).
-Given the posterior distribution (\ref{eq:posterio})-(\ref{eq:mean and variance}) produced by PLS, we set the score for any candidate solution $x_t$ to be proportional to the density $\mathcal{N}(x_t|\mu_t,\Sigma_t)$ as
+Given the posterior distribution (\ref{eq:posterio})-(\ref{eq:mean and variance}) produced by PLS, we set the score for any candidate solution $x_t$ to be proportional to the density of the scaled degenerate multivariate Gaussian distribution $\mathcal{N}(x_t|\mu_t,\Sigma_t)$.
+Let $\Sigma_t = V_t \Lambda_t V_t^T$ be the eigendecomposition of the rank-$r_t$ covariance matrix $\Sigma_t$, where $V_t$ is a unitary $n_t \times r_t$ matrix and $\Lambda_t$ is an $r_t \times r_t$ diagonal matrix.
+The score can be explicitly written as